dongchanlim/SCCU_capstone_S25/README.md

 ## What learned in the project

-Out of capstone project (S25), I've learned the valuable lessons in that SCM (Supply Chain Management) domain can be operated and optimized systematically based on data driven decision making.
+Out of capstone project (S25), I've learned the valuable lessons below.
+- SCM (Supply Chain Management) domain can be operated and optimized systematically based on data driven decision making.
-However, it is very significant to define the business problem specifically and approach the defined problem with
+- However, it is very significant to comprehend and pre-define the business problem and approach the defined problem with systematical process.